HeroCTF/HeroCTF_v4/Pwn/aargh/README.md

 # r.interactive()
 log.success(r.recvall().decode())
 ```
-But there was a lot simpler way to do it that I've discovered during the CTF (thanks @voydstack):
+But there was a lot simpler way to do it that I've discovered during the CTF:
 ```py
 from pwn import *